 - Pie dish: about 23 cm/ 9 inches in diameter.
-I almost always use one with a removable bottom, they are great!
+I almost always use one with a removable bottom; they are great!
 (Amazon affiliate link).
-A regular one is fine as well, you can cut the pie in there and serve it from the dish.
+A regular one is fine as well; you can cut the pie in there and serve it from the dish.

 - Alternative fruit or berries: try this blackberry pie!
 Or use raspberries, red currants mixed with a little more sugar (they are really tart), gooseberries, blueberries, and so on.
 Nectarines or peaches are also great.

 Why is this pie pastry so great?

 - Unlike regular dough, you will not need chilled butter for this recipe.

 - That also means that the pastry doesn't need time to chill in the fridge, and that makes this recipe faster than a similar recipe.

 - You will only make one portion of pastry for both the case and the crumbles.

 - There is no need to roll the pastry that comes in the baking dish; just press it with your fingers into the dish.